ClimateCodeFoundation/madqc/README.md

 is used.
 If there are several, the ASCIIbetically last is chosen.

 The QC'd output is written to a file based on the name of the input.
-If the input is named `tavg.dat` the output is named `tavg.qc.dat` (if the input has some other extension apart from `.dat` then `.qc.dat` is simply appended).
+If the input is named `tavg.dat` the output is named `tavg.qc.dat` (if the input has some other extension then `.qc.dat` is simply appended).